Cragsmann/chrome-mouse-activity/README.md

-Getting Started
+# Getting Started

 To set up and run the Chrome extension, follow these steps:

-1. Install Dependencies
+# Install Dependencies

 First, install the necessary dependencies using either yarn or npm.

-# Using yarn

-yarn install
+Using yarn: yarn install

-# Or using npm
+Or using npm: npm install

-npm install

-2. Build the Extension
+# Build the Extension

 After installing the dependencies, build the extension.

-# Using yarn

-yarn build
+Using yarn: yarn build

-# Or using npm

-npm run build
+Or using npm: npm run build
 This will compile the TypeScript files and bundle the extension into the dist folder.

-3. Load the Extension in Chrome
+# Load the Extension in Chrome

 Open Chrome and navigate to chrome://extensions/.
 Enable Developer mode using the toggle in the top-right corner.
 Click on the "Load unpacked" button.
 Select the dist folder in your project directory.
 Your extension should now be loaded and ready to use!

-4. Debugging
+# Debugging

 You can inspect and debug different parts of the extension:

 Popup: Right-click inside the extension popup and select Inspect.
 Content Script: Inspect any webpage where the content script is active by right-clicking on the page and selecting Inspect.